-TOURNAMENT FORMAT FOR 2016 - The 2016 championships will be played in a three game format - quarter-finals on November 29, 2016, semi-finals on Monday, December 5, 2016 and finals on Friday or Saturday, December 9, 10, 2016.
+TOURNAMENT FORMAT FOR 2019 - The 2019 championships will be played in a three game format - quarterfinals on December 3, 2019, semi-finals on Sunday, December 8, 2019 and finals on Saturday, December 14, 2019.
 The top thirty-two (32) teams, eight from each of the four divisions, will qualify for the championships.
 Quarter-finals and semi-finals will be played at the site of the higher ranked team with the start time to be announced.
 The sites for the finals will be determined by the Football Committee.
-Sites must have lights.
+Sites must have permanent lights except for CIAC championship sites.